VincentShaneFinn/Udemy/RPGLecture/RPGProject/readme.md

-## Unity RPG Course - Section 2 - Core Combat
+# Unity RPG Course - Section 3 - Modifiers And Abilities

-Section 2 our upcoming RPG course, see our course list [here](https://www.udemy.com/u/bentristem/).
-The full course is part of [this ](https://www.udemy.com/draft/1110626/?instructorPreviewMode=guest&password=earlyaccess) kickstarter campaign which was over 200% funded.
+Customise character abilities, weapons, characters and enemies.
+This includes multiple damage types, modifiers, sounds, animations.
+By the end you can create your core combat experience.
+The full course is [on Udemy here](https://www.udemy.com/unityrpg).

 You're welcome to download, fork or do whatever else legal with all the files!